Updating Existing iOS Apps

-Once the warnings have been fixed, select an existing iOS project in Xamarin Studio or Visual Studio and choose Migrate to Xamarin.iOS Unified API from the Project menu.
+Once the warnings have been fixed, select an existing iOS project in Visual Studio for Mac or Visual Studio and choose Migrate to Xamarin.iOS Unified API from the Project menu.
 For example:

 You'll need to agree to this warning before the automated migration will run (obviously you should ensure you have backups/source control before embarking on this adventure):